trigaten/Learn_Prompting/docs/prompt_hacking/offensive_measures/code_injection.md

 Let's work with a simplified example of the [MathGPT](https://mathgpt.streamlit.app/) app.
 We will assume that it takes in a math problem and writes Python code to try to solve the problem.

-Here is the prompt that the app uses:
+Here is the prompt that the simplified example app uses:

 ```
 Write Python code to solve the following math problem: